best-of-lists/best-of-generator/README.md

     </tr>
     <tr>
         <td><code>homepage</code></td>
-        <td>Hompage URL of the project.
+        <td>Homepage URL of the project.
 Only use this property if the project homepage is different from the GitHub URL.</td>
     </tr>
     <tr>
         <td><code>docs_url</code></td>